ryanhkim997/mvp-checkerboard/README.md

 ### Installing Dependencies and Start Server

-From within the take-home directory:
+From within the root directory:

 ```sh
 npm install